Topic: Kazakhstan Cabinet at the Fall of the USSR

 Katerina Anikeev, Director

-Katya is an honors junior studying Political Science and Applied Data Analysis.
-This is their 3rd UCMUN, having served as a director for JCC 1 (Fall of the Berlin wall) in 2024 and Ad Hoc AD in 2023.
+Katya is an honors senior studying Political Science and Applied Data Analysis.
+This is their 4rd UCMUN, having served as a director for The Crisis in Sudan, JCC 1 (Fall of the Berlin wall) in 2024 and Ad Hoc AD in 2023.
 They have been doing MUN since sixth grade and are so excited to see what this conference will bring.
-Outside of MUN, Katya is an undergraduate researcher, and interned for Congressman Joe Courtney spring 2025.
-Katya is also a part of Honors for Diversity, Slavic Cultural Society, and Geography club at UConn.
+Outside of MUN, Katya is an undergraduate researcher for UCONN and The Climate Campus Network, and interned for Congressman Joe Courtney spring 2025.
+Katya is also a part of Honors for Diversity, Bridge USA, and Geography club at UConn.
 In their free time, Katya likes to read, write, draw, and make fancy espresso drinks.
 If you have any questions, feel free to email them Katerina.Anikeev@uconn.edu